AdaptRetail/adapt-style/README.md

 #### `.column.is-filled`

-If you use is narrow, and you need to have a child calculate 100% height, you should use `.is-cilled.` `.column.is-filled` is actually a `css` hack and will set the imidiate child as height 100% of the container.
+If you use is narrow, and you need to have a child calculate 100% height, you should use `.is-cilled.` `.column.is-filled` is actually a `css` hack and will set the first child as height 100% of the container.

-> If not using this class you will have trouble filling the childrens height of 100%.
+> If not using this class you will have trouble filling the children height of 100%.

 ```html
 <div class="grid">